-Davis, a Republican, was the representative for Massachusetts's 1st congressional district from 1887 to 1889.
+Davis was the representative for Massachusetts’s 1st congressional district and was a Republican.
+He served from 1887 to 1889.

 From Dec 1883 to Mar 1889, Davis missed 309 of 960 roll call votes, which is 32.2%.
 This is on par with the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.